Morgan dollar: San Francisco commemorative dollar reverse

 On June 15, 2006, legislation was approved that provided for the minting of a silver dollar and a five dollar gold coin in "commemoration of the Old Mint at San Francisco," with surcharges to be given to the San Francisco Museum and Historical Society in an effort to rehabilitate the Old Mint.
-In total, 100,000 gold and 500,000 silver commemorative coins were authorized.
+In total, 100,000 gold and 500,000 silver San Francisco Old Mint commemorative coins were authorized.
 Authorization came at the behest of several hobby publications, who enlisted readers to contact their local congressmen and persuade them to pass necessary legislation.
 The approved designs include a frontal view of the Old Mint building on the obverse and a copy of Morgan's eagle design on the reverse.
 Mint artist Joseph Menna made a new model for the reverse, employing a 1904 San Francisco-minted dollar as his model.